Wind lens: Impacts

 Complaints about the wind turbine include the effect on the bird population, sound production, and radar interference which limits all its placement in urban areas.
 The creators of the wind lens took a look at the problems and tried to solve them by adjusting the design.

 Bird population

 Wind turbines have a detrimental effect on the bird population due to migration patterns and birds being caught and injured or even killed by the towering high speed blade.
-In order to fix this issue, the wind lens shroud that is around the blade, helps protect birds from entering the path of the blade and a mesh has been added to either end to prevent birds from being pulled into its blades.
-The addition of this mesh creates a negligible decrease in power production therefore having more benefits.
-In addition to the mesh, the wind lens is designed to avoid birds by making it a more compact and shorter, therefore making it possible for birds to easily fly over the wind lens unlike the wind turbine.
+To resolve this issue, the wind lens shroud encloses the blades to help prevent birds from entering their path, and a mesh added to both ends prevents birds from being pulled inside.
+The addition of this mesh causes a negligible decrease in power production, therefore offering a net benefit.
+In addition to the mesh, the wind lens features a shorter, more compact design than conventional wind turbines, allowing birds to easily fly over it.